Stable and consistent density-based clustering via multiparameter persistence: Introduction

+As we have already mentioned, the persistence-based flattening we introduce is a modification of the ToMATo clustering algorithm \citep{chazal-guibas-oudot-skraba}.
+The persistence-based flattening is defined using a pruning procedure we call the persistence-based pruning, which resembles the pruning of \cite{statistical-inference-cluster-trees}.

-In \cite[Section~6.5]{scoccola}, building on the results presented in this paper, the author shows that the stability of kernel linkage can be lifted to the stability of the kernel filtration (\cref{kernel-density-filtration-def}), which in particular implies that other topological invariants of this multi-filtration are Gromov--Hausdorff--Prokhorov stable.
+\cite{blumberg-lesnick-2param-published} prove a stability result for the simplicial degree-Rips bifiltration, which we discuss in \cref{choice-of-GHP}. \cite{jardine-persistent-homotopy} has also proved results about the stability of degree-Rips, using a hypothesis involving configuration spaces, rather than a distance on metric probability spaces. \citet[Section~6.5]{scoccola} shows that results in this paper can be lifted to the stability of the kernel filtration (\cref{kernel-density-filtration-def}), which in particular implies that other topological invariants of this multi-filtration are Gromov--Hausdorff--Prokhorov stable.